Budibase/website/content/blog/crud-app/index.md

 ### Two additional basic CRUD app examples

-#### Library app
+#### Recipe app

-1. Create - Add a new book to your library management system
+1. Create - Add a new recipe to my recipe app
-2. Read - View books in my library management system
+2. Read - View recipes in my recipe app
-3. Update - Update the status of Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig to ‘Checked-out.’
+3. Update - Update the carbonara recipe in our recipe app to use guanciale instead of bacon
-4. Delete - Remove Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig from the library management system
+4. Delete - Remove the carbonara recipe from my recipe app

 #### Project management app